LM Wind Power: Ownership

-From 2001 until 2017, principal shareholders of LM Wind Power were the partnerships by Doughty Hanson & Co.
-Ltd., and LM was the world's largest independent blade supplier.
-In April 2017, LM Wind Power was acquired by GE Renewable Energy for an enterprise value of €1.5 billion.
-The acquisition allowed GE to export wind energy to global customers.
+From 2001 to 2017, the main stakeholders of LM Wind Power were investment partnerships organized by Doughty Hanson & Co.
+Ltd., presenting LM as the largest independent blade provider globally.
+In April 2017, GE Renewable Energy purchased LM Wind Power for a total cost of €1.5 billion.
+This acquisition facilitated GE's ability to distribute wind energy to customers around the world.